 - interim and final management letters (which are not required to be published).

 For performance audits, an audit report includes the reports tabled in Parliament for performance audits and focus area audits.

-When conducting performance audits, we may send various documents to a local government including management letters, emerging or indicative findings, and summary of findings.
-We have determined that it is a local government’s responsibility to decide whether these documents are an audit report for the purposes of the Local Government Act 1995.
+When conducting performance audits, we may send various documents to a LG entity including management letters, emerging or indicative findings, and summary of findings.
+We have determined that it is a LG entity’s responsibility to decide whether these documents are an audit report for the purposes of the Local Government Act 1995.

 A significant matter is a matter clearly identified by the auditor as significant in an audit report (e.g. a management letter).